How we feel ourselves stand shapes how we feel ourselves move. Our stability flows upward and guides us.

 I will teach you how it feels to extend and engage laying on the mat.
 Then guide you using a chair to help stability standing.

-Walk tall and relaxed, firm and gentle.
+Walk tall and relaxed.
 Feel your feet.
-Feel your legs and pelvis and torso swing fluidly.
-Feel your shoulders relax and swing.
+Feel your legs and pelvis swing fluidly.
+Feel your shoulders relax.
 Feel the front of your hips open with every step.
-Feel your hip flexors extended at your femoral triangle.